everpub/openscienceprize/proposal.md

 new scientific knowledge published in an article is unlikely.
 Instead they are reimplemented from scratch or older, less sophisticated methods are used.
 Either way the progress of science is slowed down.

-XXX Benefits of reusing and building on other research are obvious ...
-XXX

 Reusing someone else's work is risky.
 You might invest a lot of time upfront understanding the code and data, hoping to save time in the